hadashiA/VContainer/README.md

 - **DI Container:** Have dependent references all at once and execute auto-wiring.
 - **Composition Root:** The place where you make settings to resolve dependencies.
 - **Auto-wiring:** It is a function that allows you to manage services in the container with minimal configuration.
 DI library usually does this.
 - **IoC (Inversion of Control):** Make the object with control flow responsibility an entry point.
 In simple and traditional programming, the entry point is where the responsibility for interrupting user input is.
-What this means for "Inversion".
+In Unity, the entry point is `MonoBehaviour`, but in order to separate presentation and domain logic, it is effective to create an entry point that does not depend on `MonoBehaviour`.
+VContainer supports this with its own PlayerLoop.
+See [Dispatching Unity Lifecycle](#dispatching-unity-lifecycle) section.

 Note:
 - Don't try to DI what an object should hide inside.
 What's hidden is leaking and the design is getting worse.